umbane/umbane/README.md

-# MECC Token System
+# MECC Umbane Token System

-This project implements a token system for the MECC Energy initiative, utilizing the Polygon Matic blockchain.
+This project implements a token system for the MECC Umbane Energy initiative, utilizing the Polygon Matic blockchain.
+Umbane means electricity in isiXhosa.

 ## Current Status